-With multiple potential mechanisms at play, it is difficult to know which ones are critical in driving DSTAT's observed efficacy, but there is reason to believe the four shown below are among the most important.
-Multiple activities involving leukemia sequestration in marrow and chemoresistance may be particularly relevant in a disease with significant heterogeneity like AML.
-This may provide an advantage relative to other therapies with singular targets (e.g., CXCR4 inhibitors, E-selectin inhibitors).
+The mechanism of DSTAT efficacy is likely based on the inhibition of multiple proteins involved in chemoresistance and quiescence.
+This multi-modal mechanism of action may be particularly beneficial in a disease with significant heterogeneity like AML and may provide an advantage relative to other therapies with singular targets (e.g., CXCR4 inhibitors, E-selectin inhibitors).